 Our expert staff will train your dog to independently navigate daily routines, from outdoor walks to scheduled activities and rest periods.
 Best of all, dogs enjoy our carefully designed facility, which has distinct areas for rest and activities.

-4 Who Will Be Taking Care of My Dog in Day Care 2.0?
+4 Who Will Be Taking Care of My Dog in Dog Montessori School?

 At Patrick’s Pet Care, your dog will spend the entire day with our expert trainers—from morning drop-off to evening pick-up.
 And if transportation is an issue, we’ll even pick your dog up in Pet Force One—our special dog day care transportation van.